-Some of the more common property damage claims we see include:
+The most common property damage claims we handle include:

 There are several reasons why your health insurance claim may be denied, some of which are due to no fault of your own.
 If your claim has been denied due to one of the reasons listed below, there may be actions you can take yourself or with the assistance of an attorney to get the coverage you deserve:

 - You failed to respond to a notice in the mail regarding your insurance plan

 - Your medical treatment was considered experimental by the insurance company

 - A hired third party decided to deny your claim

 When you purchase a life insurance policy, you expect to have a safety net for your family in the event of an unfortunate tragedy.
 However, these insurance companies will still try to do what they can to save money by not holding up their end of the policy.
 Some reasons your claim may be denied include:

 - Drugs and Alcohol Abuse

 - Suicide and Other Self-Inflicted Injuries